Milyor/Cs50_web_final/README.md

 # Indie Game Recommender

 ## Overview
-This is is basically what it says it is, a indie game recommender, a website that recommends indie games based on your recently played games.
+This is basically what it says it is, a indie game recommender, a website that recommends indie games based on your recently played games.
 Just input a game you've played, and the recommender will suggest 5 indie games with similar genres.

 #### Video Demo:  <URL HERE>